 MERCEDES AUTO REPAIR & SERVICE IN EVERETT, WASHINGTON

+Conaway Motors has been diagnosing, repairing and servicing Mercedes vehicles since 1960.
+In that time, we’ve Mercedes evolve dramatically, with some of the most innovative and admired technological advances.
 Have you ever wondered where various features found in your car came from?
 Chances are they were originally Mercedes innovations.
 I suppose this shouldn’t be too surprising, as the automobile as we know it could also be considered an innovation created by Mercedes-predecessors – in 1886, both Carl and Gottlieb Daimler independently, and unknown to each other, developed the first self-propelled, gasoline-powered vehicles to be offered for sale.
 They were competitors until their two companies merged in 1926.

 “Safety cage” construction with front and rear crumple zones: Possibly the most important innovation in automobile construction from a safety standpoint, this is now used in nearly all cars and trucks.
 It was first developed by Mercedes in 1951.
 A reinforced structure surrounds the passenger cabin, and the structure of the front and rear parts of the car is designed to deform in a controlled way to lessen impact forces transmitted to that central structure and further protect occupants.

 Anti-lock brakes were first used in Mercedes cars in 1978.
 They have been standard equipment on all Mercedes cars since model year 1989.
 The acronym “ABS’,” coined in 1972, did not originally stand for “Anti-lock Braking System” as one might expect, but “Anti-Blocking System.”